The Beatles Anthology (TV series): New music

 The plans for a concert were abandoned and replaced with the intention that the surviving three members would play some incidental music in between segments and interviews.
 It was then considered that the remaining Beatles should write some new songs for the project.
 Both McCartney and Harrison wrote some material which became the song "All For Love", but it was then decided to ask Yoko Ono if Lennon had left any unfinished material that they could work with.
 Ono gave McCartney cassette tapes in 1994 after they appeared together on stage at Lennon's induction to the Rock and Roll Hall of Fame.
 The tapes contained four song demos that Lennon had been working on: "Free as a Bird", "Real Love", "Now and Then" and "Grow Old With Me".
-The last two were left unfinished by the group, but "Free as a Bird" and "Real Love" were completed with producer Jeff Lynne in 1994–95 and premiered during the Anthologys initial broadcast.
+"Now and Then" was left unfinished at the time but "Free as a Bird" and "Real Love" were completed with producer Jeff Lynne in 1994–95 and premiered during the Anthologys initial broadcast.
+"Now and Then" was later completed in 2023.